nayaba/pw-dev-tools/README.md

     - Use the same username and password for UNIX as your Windows login during the WSL2 installation.
     - After installing WSL2 and Ubuntu, you'll use Ubuntu's Terminal, not PowerShell, for coding tasks.

-We'll review these steps in more detail in class, so there's no need to be concerned if you're not familiar with them yet.

-Don't worry if these steps seem complex; we'll go through them together in class to ensure everyone is set up and ready to code!
+**Don't worry if these steps seem complex - you don't have to install anything today; we'll go through them together in class to ensure everyone is set up and ready to code!**

 #### Visual Studio Code (VSCode): Your Code Workshop